npklein/miP3/README.md

     -f: Text file with unwanted Pfam domains
     -o: The output file name
     -b: Folder that contains makeblastd, blastp and rpsblast
-    -e: Valid e-mail adres that is send to InterproScan server
+    -m: Valid e-mail adres that is send to InterproScan server

 And the optional arguments are: